The Art of Self-Reinvention: An Unexpected Journey

 A “Chance Encounter” with Wisdom: The Teacher Appears (Understanding the Kleshas and Finding Peace)

 I recently had one of those profound spiritual experiences that feels like fate—a turning point that shifts your life forever.
 This time, though, I was fully conscious of it while it was happening.
-Meeting my new teacher, David Ji, a Zen master, came at just the right moment.
+Meeting a new teacher, David Ji, a Zen master, came at just the right moment.
 As I navigate recovery from a majorContinueContinue reading “A “Chance Encounter” with Wisdom: The Teacher Appears (Understanding the Kleshas and Finding Peace)”

 Illusions: Letting Go of Someone Who Never Existed Yet Still Exists